nocodb/nocodb/README.md

 ```

-4. Chart : With min, max, step in query params :fire::fire:
+4. Chart : range, min, max, step in query params :fire::fire:
  [:arrow_heading_up:](#api-overview)

  This API returns the number of rows where amount is between (0,25000), (0,50000) ...
 (0,maxValue)

- Number of records for amount is calculated everytime from min value to extended Range instead of incremental steps
+ Number of records for amount is counted from min value to extended *Range* instead of incremental steps

  ```
  /api/payments/chart?_fields=amount&min=0&max=131000&step=25000&range=1